ish97/VTT/README.txt

 # Here are several data files maded to help multimodal inference and question-answering tasks in Visual Turing Test (VTT) Project.
+You can use many kinds of information:
+    - wordnet synset number (word sense disambiguation)
+    - synonyms
+    - hypernyms
+    - event structure (pre-state, process, post-state)
+    - tense
-You can use many kinds of information such as wordnet synset number (word sense disambiguation), synonyms, hypernyms, event structure (pre-state, process, post-state), tense, aspect, etc. for each verb in the script of Friends episode 1.
+    - aspect, etc. for each verb in the script of Friends episode 1.

 (1) friends1evstr.json